telerik/blazor-docs/components/menu/data-binding/overview.md

 The menu items provide the following features that you control through the corresponding fields in their data binding:

 * `Id` - a unique identifier for the item.
 Required for binding to flat data.

 * `ParentId` - identifies the parent to whom the item belongs.
 Required only when binding to flat data.
 All items with the same `ParentId` will be rendered at the same level.
 For a root level item, this must be `null`.

 * `HasChildren` - can hide child items.
 The menu will fetch its children from the data source based on the `Id`-`ParentId` relationships (for flat data) or on the presence of the `Items` collection (for hierarchical data). @[template](/_contentTemplates/menu/basic-example.md#has-children-behavior)

 * `Items` - the collection of child items that will be rendered under the current item.
 Required only when binding to hierarchical data.

 * `Text` - the text that will be shown on the item.

 * `ImageUrl` / `Icon` / `ImageClass` - the URL to a raster image, the [Telerik icon]({%slug general-information/font-icons%}), or a class for a custom font icon that will be rendered in the item.
 They have the listed order of precedence in case more than one is present in the data (that is, an `ImageUrl` will have the highest importance).

 * `Url` - the view the item will navigate to by generating a link.

+* `Separator` - when set to `true`, the item will be just a line that makes a distinction between its neighbors clearly visible.
+Thus, you can place logically grouped items between two separators to distinguish them.
+A separator item does not render text, icons, children or a navigable link.

+* `Enabled` - You can disable items by setting this field to `false`.
+You may want to have it default to `true` in your model to ensure that items will be disabled only when you explicitly want them to be.

 ## Data Bindings